In Gurnee and Lake County, Illinois

-At the Law Office of Deanna J. Bowen in Gurnee, Illinois, Ms. Bowen works with you directly.
+At the Law Office of Deanna J. Bowen in Lake County, Illinois, Ms. Bowen works with you directly.
 That level of personalized attention provides us with the information we need about your child custody case to deliver individually-tailored legal representation to you.

 Deanna Bowen has the seasoned legal judgment you need to advise you intelligently even if your child custody matter involves uncertain law or still-developing legal principles.
 Her long-standing legal tenure enables her to help you understand how the law applies to your case in a wide variety of circumstances, including those cases involving:

 A divorce can lead to a complicated legal battle for the custody of your children.
 It is important to be knowledgeable about your rights as a parent, and have a trustworthy child custody attorney in Lake County, IL on your side.
-The following are the Chicago, legal custody laws that a child custody lawyer can help you navigate through in a courtroom.
+The following are the legal custody laws that a child custody attorney can help you navigate through in a courtroom.

 Parental alienation refers to when a child is manipulated by a parent to become estranged from another parent.
 This can manifest in several ways including fear, aggression, and disrespect towards the parent.
 There are currently no state or federal laws that regulate parental alienation in the United States, but some courts have recognized it as a serious issue and suspended child support.